 How to Insure a Salvage Title Vehicle in New York

-You are in the market for a new car, and by “new car” I mean new to you, not straight-from-the-assembly-line new.
+You are in the market for a new car, and by “new car,” that's new to you, not straight-from-the-assembly-line new.
 In fact, what you really hope to find is a half-way decent used vehicle to run chores in, something that you don’t mind if it has a few dents or dings since you intend to treat it a bit roughly anyway.
-Your biggest concern is price.
+Your biggest concern is the price.